nsavla612/Resources-System-Design/README.md

   * Row oritend storage ?
   * what is a page and disk ?
   * What are various indexes ?
   * How are indexes implemented ?
+  * What is sharding ?
+Data Locality ?
 * NoSQL Key Value Databases
   * Column oriented storage - parquet
 * NoSQL Time Series Database